Jesse Plemons

 Jesse Plemons in the movie 'Hostiles'

 Plemons also starred in the first episode of the fourth season of "Black Mirror."
-He played the role of a sadistic and manipulative spaceship captain capable of extreme cruelty.
+He played a sadistic and manipulative spaceship captain capable of extreme cruelty.
 For this character, the actor was once again honored with an Emmy nomination.
 "My character is not a good person, but there's a reason why he's like that, and that's exactly what I tried to understand," Plemons said.

 Jesse Plemons in the series 'Black Mirror'